-That is likely (at least in part) due to the fact that it has a fixed emissivity of 0.95.
-Usually, if the emissivity is adjustable you can change it depending on the type of material you are dealing with and that, in turn, increases accuracy.
+That is likely (at least in part) because it has a fixed emissivity of 0.95.
+Usually, if the emissivity is adjustable, you can change it depending on the type of material you are dealing with, which, in turn, increases accuracy.

 Speaking of materials, you can only use this thermometer for inanimate objects.
-So if you want one that can measure the temperatures of people and animals you may want to shop for another product.
+So if you want one that can measure people and animals’ temperatures, you may want to shop for another product.